There is not a first time home buyer program in the county at this time.

 How can I access CDBG funds?

 Individuals can only access CDBG money through the Housing Preservation rehabilitation program.
-Governmental agencies, nonprofits and some for-profit businesses can access money through the annual funding cycle, which starts October 1st of each year.
+Government agencies, nonprofits, and some for-profit businesses can access money through the annual funding cycle, which starts October 1st of each year.
 Please refer to the CDBG applications web page for additional information.

 What is the HOME Program?